NASA-JSC-Robotics/clr_ws/src/clr_demos/clr_behavior_pick_and_place_demo/README.md

 ### Running the demo

-The default RViz configuration provides a panel for loading, executing, and view logs from the BehaviorTree.cpp executor.
+The default RViz configuration provides a panel for loading, executing, and viewing status from the BehaviorTree.cpp executor.
-The list of available trees is available from the drop down menu.
+The list of available trees is available from the drop down menu in the panel.

 To execute a bag picking demonstration, run the following trees: